 A total of 10,999 patients (51.1%) used a PPI during the study period (with 4,367 patients [20.3%] and 6,626 patients [30.8%], using pantoprazole and all ‘other PPIs’, respectively).
 Supplemental figure 1 depicts the use of all analyzed medications among the study patients.
 A total of 5,187 patients (24.1%) were diagnosed with PCa, 2,043 patients (9.5%) were treated with ADT, and 805 patients (3.7%) died from PCa.
 Figure 1 details these data stratified by age.
 Lastly, supplemental figure 2 depicts the various primary treatment modalities received by all PCa patients stratified by age.

-When assessing the primary outcome of PC-specific death using a Cox proportional hazards model, Table 2 showed that all ‘other PPIs’ (excluding pantoprazole) were associated with a 39% (95% CI 18%-64%) increased risk of dying from PCa, when modeled as ever vs. never use.
-Pantoprazole was associated with a 1.23 (95% CI 0.99-1.53) fold increased risk of dying from PCa, but this was not statistically significant (p=0.056).
+When assessing the primary outcome of PC-specific death using a Cox proportional hazards model, Table 2 showed that all ‘other PPIs’ (excluding pantoprazole) were associated with a 39% (95% CI 18%-64%) increased PCa mortality, when modeled as ever vs. never use.
+Pantoprazole was associated with a 1.23 (95% CI 0.99-1.53) fold increased PCa mortality, but this was not statistically significant (p=0.056).

-Table 3 showed that Pantoprazole was associated with a 3% (95% CI 0.3%-6%) increased likelihood of being treated with ADT per every six months of cumulative use.
-‘Other PPIs’ were not associated with an increased likelihood of being treated with ADT.
+Table 3 showed that Pantoprazole was associated with a 3% (95% CI 0.3%-6%) increased rate of being treated with ADT per every six months of cumulative use.
+‘Other PPIs’ were not associated with an increased rate of being treated with ADT.
 Furthermore, Table 4 showed no statistically significant association between pantoprazole and ‘other PPIs’ and PCa diagnosis.
 PSA levels could only be incorporated into the PCa diagnosis model, as in the other outcomes of interest, the number of events from 2007 and onwards was too small to analyze in a multivariable model.

-Of note, 5ARIs were associated with a 44% (95% CI 25%-67%) and 9% (95% CI 6%-11%) increased likelihood of being treated with ADT, when modeled as ever. vs. never, and per six months of use, respectively.
-Additionally, increasing age, and rurality index, and a less contemporaneous study year onset were associated with a higher likelihood of dying from PCa, being treated with ADT, and being diagnosed with PCa.
-Increasing ADG comorbidity score was associated with an increased likelihood of being treated with ADT.
-Both primary radiotherapy to the prostate and primary ADT were associated with an increased likelihood of dying from PCa (HR 1.86, 95% CI 1.52-2.28, and HR 4.36, 95% CI 3.56-5.33, respectively).
+Of note, 5ARIs were associated with a 44% (95% CI 25%-67%) and 9% (95% CI 6%-11%) increased rate of being treated with ADT, when modeled as ever. vs. never, and per six months of use, respectively.
+Additionally, increasing age, and rurality index, and a less contemporaneous study year onset were associated with a higher PCa mortality, rate of being treated with ADT, and being diagnosed with PCa.
+Increasing ADG comorbidity score was associated with an increased rate of being treated with ADT.
+Both primary radiotherapy to the prostate and primary ADT were associated with an increased PCa mortality (HR 1.86, 95% CI 1.52-2.28, and HR 4.36, 95% CI 3.56-5.33, respectively).
 In contrast, radical prostatectomy was associated with a protective effect (HR 0.47, 95% CI 0.31-0.72).
 Lastly, none of the other medications included in the models showed a negative association with any of the three outcomes examined.
 A focused assessment of each of these medications is beyond the scope of the present manuscript and will be considered elsewhere.

 No identified association between PPIs or other medications and the tracer outcome of presbyopia (Supplemental Table 2) were found.
 Furthermore, we did not find an association between the tracer medication used (glaucoma eye drops) and any of the study outcomes.